NemoNotFound/NemosWiki/docs/projects/minecraft-mods/nemos-inventory-sorting/general.md

 You’ll need to install the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to use this mod.

+## Source Code

+You can view the source code [here](https://github.com/NemoNotFound/NemosInventorySorting).

 ## Support

 Need help or have a question?
 I’m happy to assist you!